scivision/python_c_sockets/README.rst

 python_c_sockets
 =================

-A demo of IPv6 UDP datagram on C and Python limited by interface speed (approaching 1Gbps on my laptop) i.e. relatively high performance code.
+Platform-independent (BSD, Linux, Mac, Windows) demo of IPv6 UDP datagram on C and Python limited by interface speed (approaching 1Gbps on my laptop) i.e. relatively high performance code.

 The server (C-code) goes on the device, the Python code runs on the laptop.